AidanBrasseur/FitMeals/README.md

 #### Ban Users
 - Admins have the ability to ban users by navigating to their profile and clicking the "Ban User" button
-  - As the button will require backend functionality, the button is available but has not functionality for Phase 1

 ### Posting Recipes
 - Navigate to the new recipe page
   - This link can be found on the home page under the categories (you must be logged in to submit a new recipe)
 - Enter information (title, description, image, ingredients, macros, instructions)
 - Click submit and the recipe will be publicly available once approved by an admin

 ### Editing Recipes
 - Admins have the option to edit existing recipes and change information as required